tnakagome/exray/README.md

 This is a pluggable shared library for C++ exception analysis at run-time.
 There is no need to rebuild target applications.
 You can attach the library to existing applications at start-up very easily, and see the origin and type of a C++ exception thrown as well as where it is caught.
 LD_PRELOAD environment variable will do all the magic for you.

 It is also very easy to add call stack dumps to arbitrary C/C++ functions by creating wrapper functions around them.
 Supporting classes and functions already exist in this library.

+# Usage Scenario

+A customer have a fairly large C++ program deployed in the production system.
+It continues to dump cores every once in a while.
+Your developers have anlyzed cores, but what they tell you is that the cores are due to unhandled exceptions and they cannot do much about it.
+It is practically impossible to create debug binaries for analysis.
+After all, the customer will not allow you to casually swap binaries in the production envirpnment.
+One of the develpers have gave you a debugger script and suggested to trace the exceution by attaching a debugger to the running process, but it only slowed down the execution significantly and the problem disappeared magically.
+Customer's pressure is getting higher as you are unable to stop the core.
+You want to get a clue as to the cause of cores so your developers can create a patch.

+libexray.so can help you in such cases.
+By attaching libexray.so to your target program with LD_REPLOAD and restarting it, you can see C++ exception information that the program throws.
+Run the program until it cores, then give the output along with the core file to your developers.
+It may help them identify the soure of the problem and hoepfully fix the core.

 # Supported Platforms